 - Personal Branding.
 Personal values act in a similar way.
 They are the principles that shape your work habits and the way you interact with other people.
 Take a hint from your personality traits to find what values are important to you.
 Are you extremely shy?
 That may mean you prefer working on a project alone until it’s absolutely perfect before showing it to other people.
 Your shyness may stem from perfectionism, which says, “This person values the highest standards of quality in all their work.”
 Identify the values that guide you, then focus on the ones will be most critical to your future success.

 - Corporate Branding.
 An “impression” is when someone looks at a logo, picture, ad, website, or other visual media related to a company and that image gets embedded in their mind.
 Each impression strengthens the connection between a company and its brand promise for that person.
 Corporate branding pushes a company’s image onto as many people as possible, because the more potential customers see the brand, the more they trust that company can deliver on its promise – and the more they think about that company as they go about their day.
-Impressions aren’t limited to advertising – companies also brand their invoices, newsletters and all communications, using their logo and tagline to strengthen the relationship between their name and their brand.
+Impressions aren’t limited to advertising – companies also brand their invoices and hire companies like ndis plan management canberra to manage their finances, using their logo and tagline to strengthen the relationship between their name and their brand.

 - Personal Branding.
 With everyone you meet, strengthen the association between your face and what you excel at.
 You want your name to be seen in a positive light by as many people as possible.
 That means every time you post a comment on a blog or forum, every time you send an email, every time you complete a project or presentation, put your name on it.
 Anonymity is not your friend.
 Take pride in all your work and connect it back to your brand.
 The more people come across these “crumbs,” the more you convince them that you can deliver on your brand promise.
 So include your name, your tagline (what you do and who you do it for) and your contact info in all your work.